 The maximum number of backup files that can be stored on CC-SG is 3 per device.
 If you need more backups, you can save a backup file to your network then delete it from CC-SG.
 Or, you can opt to allow CC-SG to delete the oldest backup file for you.
 This option will appear as an alert when you attempt to do a fourth backup.
-See Restore All Configuration Data to a KX3, KX2, KSX2, or KX2-101-V2 Device (see "Restore All Configuration Data to a KX3, KX2, KSX2, SX2, or KX2-101-V2 Device" on page 92).
+See Restore All Configuration Data to a KX4-101, KX3, KX2, KSX2, SX2, or KX2-101-V2 Device (on page 87).